csea-lab/freqTag/README.md

 % Outputs:\
 % mean amplitude spectrum (amp)\
 % frequencies available in the spectrum (freqs)\
-% complex Fourier components (fftcomp)\
+% complex Fourier components (fftcomp)

 #### function [hilbamp, phase, complex] = freqtag_HILB(data, taggingfreq, filterorder, sensor2plot, plotflag, fsamp)

 % this function implements a simple filter-Hilbert analysis of a 2-D data array (sensors by tim points) in the matlab workspace.
 It outputs the time-varying ssVEP amplitude, the time-varying phase, and the complex components of the time-varying spectrum, at the tagging frequency (real and imaginary) for each time point.

-%data = sensors by time points 2-D matrix (if data has trials as 3rd\
+% data = sensors by time points 2-D matrix (if data has trials as 3rd\
-%dimension, use mean to average across trials)\
+% dimension, use mean to average across trials)\
-%taggingfreq = is the tagging frequency\
+% taggingfreq = is the tagging frequency\
-%filterorder = is the order of the filter to be aplied on the data\
+% filterorder = is the order of the filter to be aplied on the data\
-%sensor2plot = is the sensor to be plotted with the phase shifted time series,\
+% sensor2plot = is the sensor to be plotted with the phase shifted time series,\
-%the absolute value of the data and the analytical hilbert transformed time series\
+% the absolute value of the data and the analytical hilbert transformed time series\
-%plotfag = is the option to plot or not to plot the above information\
+% plotfag = is the option to plot or not to plot the above information\
-%fsamp = is the sampling rate\
+% fsamp = is the sampling rate

 #### function [trialamp,winmat3d,phasestabmat,trialSNR] = freqtag_slidewin(data, plotflag, bslvec, ssvepvec, foi, fsampnew, fsamp, outname)